edgar-p6/Dissertation/README.md

  ### Code used for the regressions

- **dissertation10.py:** performs the bivariate OLS regressions on the mean difference between actual GDP and trendGDP per year of crisis with 1-year antecipation in the independent variables, performing the White test for heteroskedasticity (and correcting it when needed) and the Rainbow test for linearity.
+ **dissertation10.py:** performs the bivariate OLS regressions on the mean difference between actual GDP and trendGDP per year of crisis with 1-year antecipation in the independent variables, performing the White test for heteroskedasticity (and correcting it when needed).
 Detailed results of all the regressions are in **"bivariate_regression_results_GDPmean_1Y.pdf"**

- **dissertation11.py:** performs the bivariate OLS regressions on the mean difference between actual GDP and trendGDP per year of crisis with 2-years antecipation in the independent variables, performing the White test for heteroskedasticity (and correcting it when needed) and the Rainbow test for linearity.
+ **dissertation11.py:** performs the bivariate OLS regressions on the mean difference between actual GDP and trendGDP per year of crisis with 2-years antecipation in the independent variables, performing the White test for heteroskedasticity (and correcting it when needed).
 Detailed results of all the regressions are in **"bivariate_regression_results_GDPmean_2Y.pdf"**

+ **dissertation12.py:** performs the bivariate OLS regressions on the length of the crisis with 1-year antecipation in the independent variables, performing the White test for heteroskedasticity (and correcting it when needed).
+Detailed results of all the regressions are in **"bivariate_regression_results_length_1Y.pdf"**

  ## Guide to the data files